 Specialize or diversify?

 Consider whether you to specialize or diversify your service.
 Specializing is good for online marketing, and diversifying is good for real-world marketing.
 Both may be valid business options for you, but think of it from your clients perspective.
 They want excellent service and convenience, right?
 So consider ways to optimize your efforts by offering your customers a line of different, yet related, services.
 For example you might offer some combination of the following: carpet cleaning, automobile carpets, draperies, upholstery, fabric repair, cleaning, mattresses, and emergency cleaning services.
+Here is a list of carpet cleaning tips.

 The client will find it easier to call only one service for multiple needs.
 From their point of view, calling on a cleaning service means scheduling time off work, which is just plain inconvenient, or blocking out time on a day off, which is no fun.
 Give them better options by offering more than one service.
 Your business will get additional call-backs from that client over time.
 Plus, your added services will give them even more reasons to refer your business to others.